omargallob/mbition-devops-challenge/README.md

 6. **Which CI/CD tool would be my tool of choice**

-    Either Github Actions or Gitlab CI/CD (depends where the repo is hosted)
+    Either Github Actions or Gitlab CI/CD (depends where the repo is hosted).

+    **Github Actions**

+    Adding a `.github` folder would be the first step, then we would have to add the folder `.github/worflows` which will have a yaml for each worfklow where we define the steps its made up of.

+    **Gitlab CI/CD**

+    Gitlab requires a `.gitlab-ci.yml` with all the the different steps and conditions for each step to run.
 ## 4. Extra Questions

 ### How do i put applications behind ingress controller, and what are ingress controllers used for?